 The state also develops an assessment and accountability program that measures student progress toward the standards called the California Assessment of Student Performance and Progress (CAASPP).
 To view CAASPP results, please go to Assessment & Accountability

-English Language ArtsEffective assessments are crucial for teachers in order to evaluate academic achievement of their students.
-In the Liberty District, common assessments are administered quarterly in the following classes: English 1, English 2, English 3, English 4, Intensified Algebra, Algebra, Geometry, Algebra II, World History, and US History.
+STANDARDS SCHEDULE & COMMON ASSESSMENTSEffective assessments are crucial for teachers in order to evaluate the academic achievement of their students.
+In the Liberty District, common assessments are administered quarterly in the following classes: English 9, English 10, English 11, English 12, Algebra, Geometry, Algebra II, World History, and US History.
 Quarter common assessments help guide teachers in the measurement of a student's mastery of standards.
 Standards Schedules are developed to assist teachers in organizing universal access by students to content standards and ensuring that all students receive the entire curriculum.

 LIBERTY UNION HIGH SCHOOL EDUCATIONAL PROGRAMS

-* increase student achievement through more rigorous/relevant curriculum and teaching;
+Increase student achievement through a more rigorous/relevant curriculum and teaching.